getmeapencil/ignou/bcsl032.md

 ```

-9. **Write a C++ program to find the factorial of a given number.
+**8. Write a C++ program to find the factorial of a given number.
 Define a proper class, constructor, and methods in your program.**

 ```c++
 #include <iostream>